mtlynch/mtlynch.io/_pages/hiring-content-writers/5-terminating-writers.md

 * Remain objective
 * Stick to facts
 * Focus on the writing rather than the person
-* Avoid injecting insults or negative personal feelings about their work
+* Avoid insults or negative editorializing about their work

 >**<font color="red">Bad</font>**: Your writing is terrible, and I hate you.